aishwaryagm1999/Sign_Language_Recognition_Using_Convolutional_Neural_Networks_in_Machine_Learning/README.md

 The system leverages the **TensorFlow Object Detection API** and **SSD MobileNet v2** to perform bounding box localization and classification of hand gestures from live webcam input.

-ASLVizNet was developed as a research-driven project and presented at the **IACIT 2021 Conference**, with publication in **IJARCS (International Journal of Advanced Research in Computer Science)**.
+ASLVizNet was developed as a research-driven project and presented at the **IACIT 2021 Conference**, with publication in the **International Journal of Advanced Research in Computer Science (IJARCS)**.

 ---